The location where 50 Cent was shot

 This is the location where 50 Cent was shot.

-The shooting occurred outside of his grandmother's former home, which is situated at 140–52 161st Street in Jamaica, New York.
+The shooting occurred outside of his grandmother's former home at 140–52 161st Street in Jamaica, New York.

 The incident took place on May 24th, 2000—roughly three years before his debut studio album, "Get Rich or Die Tryin'", propelled him to fame.

-Although Jackson was struck in the face and chest at close range, he managed to survive the attack.
+Jackson survived the attack despite being hit in the face and chest at close range.
 After spending nearly two weeks in the hospital, he moved to the Pocono Mountains in Pennsylvania, where he spent the next five months recovering from his injuries.

 The gunman who allegedly shot 50 Cent was a gang associate named Darryl Baum.

-It is believed that the hit was ordered by Kenneth "Supreme" McGriff, whom Jackson had recently mentioned in one of his songs.
+It is believed that a drug lord named Kenneth "Supreme" McGriff ordered the hit on Jackson after he mentioned his name in one of his songs.

-Two months before the shooting, 50 Cent got into an altercation with several associates of Murder Inc.
+McGriff had close ties to a record label called Murder Inc., which he was reportedly using to launder money.
+Two months before the shooting, 50 Cent got into an altercation with several associates of the record label.

-All of this eventually culminated in money being put on his head.
+All of this eventually culminated in money being put on the rapper's head.

-Darryl Baum was the gunman who allegedly tried to carry out this contract.
+Baum was the gunman who allegedly agreed to carry out the contract.

 Where was 50 Cent shot?